IntersectMBO/cardano-node-tests/cabal_build_tests/readme.md

 ### To test cardano-node Cabal build on Fedora

 `./run-fedora.sh -t tag -o <cardano-node tag>`

 `./run-fedora.sh -t commit -o <cardano-node commit>`

-If "Success" is shown at the end and exit with code 0 then build has completed successfully and verified with cardano-cli.
+If "Success" is shown at the end and the command exits with code 0, then build has completed successfully.